marad/blog/_posts/2015-11-10-cake-pattern.md

 # Pros & Cons

 As you can see in cake pattern there is no _injection_ of dependencies.
 You simply declare the dependencies and then mix all the components in one _Object_.
 Manual dependency management is a lot less _magical_ than the standard dependency injection.
 Sure it might be a little overwhelming with all those `trait`s and mixing, but this is just using standard language features.
-If you get this once you'll never have any problem with this type of dependency management again.
+Once you get this you'll never have any problems with this type of dependency management again.
 Another great thing is that dependencies are checked at compile time so there are no long stack traces telling you that some dependency is missing.

 On the sad part - you might have noticed that it's a little verbose when compared to Spring's `@Component` and `@Autowire`.
 Also it's a bit less flexible than standard DI.
 Imagine that you want one of the components to use one implementation of some interface and another one want different implementation of the same interface.
 In Spring you would use `@Qualifier` for this.
 Here it's a bit more tricky and I could explore this a bit more in some future post.